 Generally, these results support the hypothesis that the stages of numerical knowledge result from rational statistical learning, a view made explicit in Piantadosi et al. (2012) but one that would in principle be compatible with possible formalizations of Carey (2009) or Leslie et al. (2008).
-Under Piantadosi et al. (2012)'s account, for instance, learners go through the subset-knower stages because these stages represent the "best" compromise between having a simple conceptual system (a 0-knower) and perfectly explaining the observed data (a CP-knower).
+Under Piantadosi et al.'s (2012) account, for instance, learners go through the subsetknower stages because these stages represent the 'best' compromise between having a simple conceptual system (a 0-knower) and perfectly explaining the observed data (a CP-knower).
 As learners accumulate more data, they justify increasingly complex representations, until discovering a CP-knower system.
-It is reasonable to expect that older children-or indeed any learners-would make similarly smart inferences about how to relate their representations to observed data and thus traverse the same developmental trajectory.
-The delay in Tsimane' is explainable in this account: while we do not have a Tsimane' corpus to evaluate the frequency of number words, it is likely that among indigenous farming-foraging groups (or hunter-gatherer groups), number words are used much less frequently than in industrialized countries, and mathematical ability appears to be less common (Piantadosi et al., forthcoming).
+It is reasonable to expect that older children - or indeed any learners - would make similarly smart inferences about how to relate their representations to observed data and thus traverse the same developmental trajectory.
+The delay in Tsimane' is explainable in this account: while we do not have a Tsimane' corpus to evaluate the frequency of number words, it is likely that among indigenous farming-for aging groups (or hunter-gatherer groups), number words are used much less frequently than in industrialized countries, and mathematical ability appears to be less common (Piantadosi et al., forthcoming).
 In this case, it should simply take Tsimane' children longer to acquire the data necessary to transition between subset-knower hypotheses.

 A data-driven explanation for the Tsimane' learner's delay fits with many studies documenting influences on early numeracy in industrialized countries.
-For instance, parent-child interaction about numbers is extremely important (LeFevre et al., 2009; Skwarchuk, 2009; Levine, Surivakham, Rowe, Huttenlocher, & Gunderson, 2010; Gunderson & Levine, 2011; Kleemans, Peeters, Segers, & Verhoeven, 2012), and so children of adults who are less numerate or place less value on teaching number would incur substantial delays (see also Klibanoff, Levine, Huttenlocher, Vasilyeva, & Hedges, 2006; Jordan & Levine, 2009).
+For instance, parent-child interaction about numbers is extremely important (LeFevre, Skwarchuk, Smith-Chant, Fast, Kamawar & Bisanz, 2009; Skwarchuk, 2009; Levine, Suriyakham, Rowe, Huttenlocher & Gunderson, 2010; Gunderson & Levine, 2011; Kleemans, Peeters, Segers & Verhoeven, 2012), and so children of adults who are less numerate or place less value on teaching number would incur substantial delays (see also Klibanoff, Levine, Huttenlocher, Vasilyeva & Hedges, 2006; Jordan & Levine, 2009).
 Numeracy across industrialized countries has also been studied extensively.
-Broadly, children's performance on numerical tasks correlate with crosscultural differences in parental involvement with numeracy (LeFevre, Polyzoi, Skwarchuk, Fast, & Sowinski, 2010: Lefevre, Clarke, & Stringer, 2002), and the degree to which early education values mathematics, as compared to other topic areas (Aunio, Ee, Lim, Hautamäki, & Van Luit, 2004; Aunio et al., 2006; Aunio, Aubrey, Godfrey, Pan, & Liu, 2008).
-In light of these findings, the delay among Tsimane' is not surprising5.
+Broadly, children's performance on numerical tasks correlate with crosscultural differences in parental involvement with numeracy (LeFevre, Polyzoi, Skwarchuk, Fast & Sowinski, 2010; Lefevre, Clarke & Stringer, 2002), and the degree to which early education values mathematics, as compared to other topic areas (Aunio, Ee, Lim, Hautamäki & Van Luit, 2004; Aunio, Niemivirta, Hautamäki, Van Luit, Shi & Zhang, 2006; Aunio, Aubrey, Godfrey, Pan & Liu, 2008).
+In light of these findings, the delay among Tsimane' is not surprising.